 During her first pregnancy, Mercedez Milling-Robinson realized that she needed a different sort of care if she were ever going to have another child.
-Her first born, Marcus Milling-Robinson Jr. is doing well today, but throughout her pregnancy Mercedez felt her care was too impersonal — at times, even disrespectful.
+Her first born, Marcus S. Robinson is doing well today, but throughout her pregnancy Mercedez felt her care was too impersonal — at times, even disrespectful.
 The ability to have caregivers […]

 After serving for 26 years in the U.S. Air Force as a chaplain and program manager, Esmeralda Aharon had mentored dozens of senior-level airmen.
 When it came to her transition to a civilian career, however, she wasn’t sure where to start.

 The EngineerGirl Ambassadors program, launched by the National Academy of Engineering on International Women’s Day 2018, invites high school girls with an interest in and understanding of engineering to share their talents with younger girls in their community.
 Sophie, a high school student from Pasadena, CA, was chosen as an EngineerGirl Ambassador in the 2019 […]

 Based in Columbia Heights, Latin American Youth Center (LAYC) is a multi-service community anchor that has been supporting the social, academic, and career needs of young people since the late 1960s.
 In 2018, Lupi Quinteros-Grady took the reins as President and CEO.
 Ms. Quinteros-Grady has a 20-plus year history with the organization: she was a […]

 As part of its broader commitment to support DC public and charter school graduates succeed in college, the Foundation invested $10 million in the DC Public Education Fund to launch DCPS Persists, a new program that provides college-bound DC Public Schools graduates with a support network to help them graduate from college.
 Starting with the class of 2020, students will be […]